snare/voltron/README.md

 It's basically held together by sticky tape, so don't expect too much.
 I'm constantly developing this and pushing code out, so consider the `master` branch to be in flux and experimental at this stage.

+I've taken a lot of inspiration from the way fG!'s `gdbinit` renders the registers, flags, jump info etc. So big thanks to him for all the hard work he's done on that over the years.

 [![voltron example](http://github.com/snarez/voltron/raw/master/example.png)](#example)

 Requirements